MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 <br/>

-The following table shows the current availability of a PlayReady client on various devices.
+The following table shows the current availability of a PlayReady Client on various devices.

 <table>
   <tr>